Oasis (2002 film)

-Oasis is a 2002 South Korean psychological drama romance film directed by Lee Chang-dong.
-The film's plot tells about the difficult romance between a mildly mentally disabled man who has just been released from jail after a 2 1/2-year sentence for involuntary manslaughter and a woman with severe cerebral palsy.
+Oasis is a 2002 South Korean romantic psychological drama film directed by Lee Chang-dong.
+The film's plot depicts the difficult romance between a mildly mentally disabled man who has just been released from jail after a 2 1/2-year sentence for involuntary manslaughter and a woman with severe cerebral palsy.
 Starring in these roles are Sul Kyung-gu and Moon So-ri, who played the couple in Chang-dong's previous film, Peppermint Candy (1999).
-The movie also shows how the two main characters are treated by their families and perceived by the people around them.
+The film also shows how the two main characters are treated by their families and perceived by the people around them.

 The film was a critical success, earning prizes in numerous film festivals.
 Among the most important were Silver Lion for Best Direction and the Special Director's prize given to Lee Chang-dong at the 2002 Venice Film Festival and the Marcello Mastroianni Award for Emerging Actor or Actress given to Moon So-ri at the same event.

 Plot

 Upon his release from prison, Hong Jong-du goes looking for his relatives in Seoul.
 He is back on the streets after serving a two-and-a-half-year prison term for a hit-and-run accident.
 He discovers that during his absence, his family moved without telling him.
 Oblivious to society's rules, he again ends up in police custody for non-payment of a restaurant bill.
 He is bailed out by his younger brother Jong-sae and reunited with his estranged family, who reluctantly take him back in.
 Slightly mentally disabled and an incurable social misfit, Jong-du is hired as a delivery boy for a Chinese restaurant on the recommendation of his older brother Jong-il.

 In an awkward attempt at reconciliation, Jong-du seeks out the family of the man killed in the accident.
 He finds the man's son, Han Sang-shik is moving out and leaving behind his cerebral palsy-stricken sister Gong-ju to be cared for by the neighbors while he uses her disability status to get a better subsidized apartment where he pretends she is living.
 The family is horrified at Jong-du's intrusion, but he becomes intrigued by Gong-ju.

 Jong-du decides to woo her by sending flowers and discovers where her house keys are hidden.
 He lets himself in at a time when he knows she is alone.
-He awkwardly make conversation and leaves his card for her to call him if she wants.
+He awkwardly makes conversation and leaves his card for her to call him if she wants.
 Leaving, he notices and becomes interested in her feet, claiming to have never seen a woman's bare foot before.
 Gong-ju is startled and distressed at this extremely invasive comment from a complete stranger.
 Trying to pacify the startled Gong-ju, Jong-du loses control and starts to sexually assault the helpless woman, stopping only when she faints.